BIOS4910IGEM – International Genetically Engineered Machine

 There is no formal exam.
 "Successful" completion of the course exam will consist of two parts:

-Part one is complete submission of the materials required for the iGEM competition, and each student must demonstrate his/her individual contribution to these materials and to the general team effort.
-Part two is the successful participation at the iGEM Jamboree.
+Part one is complete submission of the materials required for the iGEM competition, within the deadlines set by the competiton rules.
+Each student must demonstrate his/her individual contribution to these materials and to the general team effort.
+Part two is the successful participation at the iGEM Jamboree (the competition finals).
 Teams are expected to achieve at least "bronze" standards based on the?iGEM judging rules.

 Grading scale